froala/KMSFroalaEditorBundle/README.md

 // app/config.yml

 kms_froala_editor:
   # Add some parameters to your save URL.
   # Usage: if you need parameters to generate your save action route (see save explaination below).
   # Default: null.
   saveURLParams: { "id" : "myId" }
 ```

 You can add some parameters in your save route (see custom options).

-###TODO ?
+### TODO ?
 - Add some tests
 - Override Froala event and error display
 - Display the editor content with a Twig extension
 - Load JS at the end

+## Licence

+This bundle provides an integration of the WYSIWYG [Froala Editor](https://editor.froala.com/) free version.
+For a commercial use, please read the [Froala license agreement](https://editor.froala.com/license) and go to the [pricing page](https://editor.froala.com/pricing).